Remarks on motives of abelian type

 When $M$ is the motive of a smooth projective variety $X$ over $\Omega$, Theorem \ref{FD} can be made more precise and one need not consider the Chow groups of $X$ in all degrees.
-For instance, we have the following two theorems; see Corollary \ref{C:FD2} and Corollary \ref{C:CK2}.
+For instance, we have the following two theorems.

 \begin{theorem2} Let $\sim$ be as in Theorem \ref{FD}.
 Let $X$ be a smooth projective variety of dimension $2n$ or $2n+1$ over $\Omega$.
 Then the motive of $X$ is of abelian type if and only if $\CH_0(X)_\sim, \ldots, \CH_{n-1}(X)_\sim$ are generated, via the action of correspondences, by the Chow groups of products of curves. \end{theorem2}